geology

 Fee Simple - Complete Ownership

-In most countries of the world all mineral resources belong to the government.
-This includes all valuable rocks, minerals, oil or gas found on or within the Earth.
-Organizations or individuals in those countries can not legally extract and sell any mineral commodity without first obtaining an authorization from the government.
+In most countries of the world, all mineral resources belong to the government.
+This includes all valuable rocks, minerals, oil and gas found on or within the Earth.
+Organizations or individuals in those countries cannot legally extract and sell any mineral commodity without first obtaining an authorization from the government.

 Fee simple is the most basic type of ownership.
 The owner controls the surface, the subsurface and the air above a property.
 The owner also has the freedom to sell, lease, gift or bequest these rights individually or entirely to others.